-- an individual involved in providing a health service to (a) which the report relates; or (b) an entity with responsibilities for the management of patient safety initiatives and programs for the relevant health service.
-(3) A person who is or was a commissioning authority must not disclose to someone elsethe identity of a member of an RCA team appointed by (a) the commissioning authority; or (b) information from which a member of the RCA team could be identified.
-Maximum penalty-100 penalty units.
-Subsections (1) and (3) do not apply to- (4) (a) the disclosure of information by a commissioning authority that is necessary or incidental to the exercise by the commissioning authority of its powers under this division; or (b) the disclosure of information by a person in compliance with a requirement of an inspector made of the person under this Act, if the requirement relates to an offence under this division.
-(5) A person who is or was a relevant person for a commissioning authority must not disclose to someone else information acquired by the person as a relevant person for the commissioning authority.
-Maximum penalty-100 penalty units. - (6) Subsection (5) does not apply to- - (a) the disclosure of information by a relevant person for a commissioning authority for the purpose of helping the commissioning authority exercise its powers under this division; or - (b) the disclosure of information by a person in compliance with a requirement of an inspector made of the person under this Act, if the requirement relates to an offence under this division.
+- (a) an individual involved in providing a health service to which the report relates; or - (b) an entity with responsibilities for the management of patient safety initiatives and programs for the relevant health service. - (3) A person who is or was a commissioning authority must not disclose to someone else- - (a) the identity of a member of an RCA team appointed by the commissioning authority; or - (b) information from which a member of the RCA team could be identified.

+- (4) Subsections (1) and (3) do not apply to- - (a) the disclosure of information by a commissioning authority that is necessary or incidental to the exercise by the commissioning authority of its powers under this division; or - (b) the disclosure of information by a person in compliance with a requirement of an inspector made of the person under this Act, if the requirement relates to an offence under this division. - (5) A person who is or was a relevant person for a commissioning authority must not disclose to someone else information acquired by the person as a relevant person for the commissioning authority.

+- (6) Subsection (5) does not apply to- - (a) the disclosure of information by a relevant person for a commissioning authority for the purpose of helping the commissioning authority exercise its powers under this division; or - (b) the disclosure of information by a person in compliance with a requirement of an inspector made of the person under this Act, if the requirement relates to an offence under this division.